 Adkins Law would be happy to help in this matter.
 Huntersville lawyers here to represent you.
 If you need assistance in your eviction case or would like to schedule a free consultation with an eviction attorney in Mecklenburg County, please contact Adkins Law.
 Adkins Law is

-If you need assistance in evicting a tenant or would like to schedule a free consultation with an eviction attorney in Mecklenburg County, please contact Adkins Law.
+If you need assistance in evicting a tenant or would like to schedule a consultation with an eviction attorney in Mecklenburg County, please contact Adkins Law.
 Adkins Law is located in Huntersville and primarily serves Huntersville, Cornelius, Davidson, Charlotte, and Mecklenburg County.
 Call (704) 274-5677 to arrange a consultation.